Multi-Factor Authentication (MFA)

 TOTP Enrollment

-- A QR code is displayed along with a manual entry secret
+- A QR code is displayed along with a manual-entry secret.

-- User scans the QR code with their authenticator app
+- User scans the QR code with their authenticator app.

-- User enters the 6-digit code from the app to verify
+- User enters the 6-digit code from the app to verify.

-- Enrollment is confirmed
+- Enrollment is confirmed.

 SMS Enrollment

-- User enters their phone number
+- User enters their phone number.

-- A verification code is sent via SMS
+- A verification code is sent via SMS.

-- User enters the code to verify
+- User enters the code to verify.

 Email Enrollment

-- Users whose email is already verified can use it for MFA
+- Users whose email is already verified can use it for MFA.

-- A verification code is sent to their email during each MFA challenge
+- A verification code is sent to their email during each MFA challenge.

-- No additional enrollment step needed
+- No additional enrollment step is needed.

 Backup Codes